loic-sharma/remote_hot_reload/README.md

 How does it work?
 On each hot reload, the "server" app converts its Dart widget tree to [RFW](https://pub.dev/packages/rfw) and then broadcasts it using [Firebase](https://firebase.google.com/docs/database#realtime-database).
+For more information, see the [Implementation details](#implementation-details) section below.

 ## Background